canturk3/game-of-life/README.md

 # game-of-life
 Basic implementation of game of life in Python with pygame

+A JavaScript version using HTML Canvas is also provided in `index.html` and `game-of-life.js`.
+Open `index.html` in a browser to try it out.

 -----
 **Rules:**
 * Any live cell with 0 or 1 live neighbors becomes dead, because of underpopulation